bywatersolutions/bywater-koha-release-notes/clic-v18.11.09-01.md

 ## Custom For Instance

+- NOT IN BUGZILLA - Prefix before checking cardnumber for duplicates
 - NOT IN BUGZILLA - Fix issue with SCO before searching for patron

 ## Fines and fees